richardbunk/ucg_research_catalogue/00_Governance/RCG-003-research-asset-and-information-architecture-standard.md

 # Foundational Statement

 > Knowledge acquires enduring value only when it can be located, understood, verified, related, and reused.
-The purpose of this standard is to ensure that every research asset contributes to a coherent institutional architecture in which organization serves understanding, relationships preserve context, and structure enables future discovery independent of technology.
+The purpose of this standard is to ensure that every research asset contributes to a coherent institutional architecture in which organization serves understanding, relationships preserve context, and structure enables future discovery while remaining focused on the continued development and publication of the Unified Composition Guide.

 ---